 Our day used to start with the family huddling around my Mother’s chulha–an earthen fireplace she would build at each place of posting where she would cook for the family.
 There was no gas, nor electrical stoves.
 The morning routine started with tea.
 As the brew was served, Father would ask us to read aloud the editorial page of The Statesman’s muffasil edition–delivered one day late.

 Being small children, we were always enamored with advertisements in the newspaper for transistor radios–we did not have one.
 We saw other people who had radios in their homes and each time there was an advertisement for Philips, Murphy or Bush radios, we would ask Father when we could get one.
 Each time, Father would reply that we did not need one because he already had five radios–alluding to his five sons.
-We also did not have a house of our own and would occasonally ask Father as to when, like others, we would live in our own house.
+We also did not have a house of our own and would occasionally ask Father as to when, like others, we would live in our own house.
 He would give a similar reply, ‘‘We do not need a house of our own.
 I already own five houses.’’
 His replies did not gladden our hearts in that instant.
-Nonetheless, we learnt that ‘it is important not to measure personal success and sense of wellbeing through material possessions’.
+Nonetheless, we learnt that

 My Mother began developing cataract in her eyes when I was very small.
 At that time, the eldest among my brothers got a teaching job at a university in Bhubaneswar and had to prepare for the civil services examination.
 So, it was decided that my Mother would move to cook for him and, as her appendage, I had to move too.
 For the first time in my life, I saw electricity in homes and water coming out of a tap.
 It was around 1965 and the country was going to war with Pakistan.
 My Mother was having problems reading and in any case, being Bengali, she did not know the Oriya script.
 So, in addition to my daily chores, my job was to read her the local newspaper–end to end.
 That created in me a sense of connectedness with a larger world.
 I began taking interest in many different things.
 While reading out news about the war, I felt that I was fighting the war myself.
 She and I discussed the daily news and built a bond with the larger universe.
 In it, we became part of a larger reality.
 Till date, I measure my success in terms of that sense of ‘larger connectedness’.